Disaster Preparedness and Response Planning in Barnstable County, Cape Cod

 - protect economic viability of coastal businesses;

 - include climate adaptation concerns in planning; and

 - increase and build local capacity to prepare for and deal with coastal hazards, including developing adaptation plans.

 By assisting local towns in developing local MHMs, the Commission can help towns qualify for FEMA pre- and post-disaster planning.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Disaster Preparedness and Response Planning in Barnstable County, Cape Cod [Case study on a project of the Cape Cod Commission].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/disaster-preparedness-and-response-pla...
-(Last updated April 2010)
+(Last updated August 2021)